khushi-purwar/WebDev-ProjectKart/Special Number Checker/Readme.md

 <p  align="center">

-A simple JavaScript Project to check a number is Special Number or not.
+A simple JavaScript Project to check whether a number is a Special Number or not.
 </p>

 <br>